Your Expert Guide

 Where to eat & drink

-Jobst lists Jose, Lovers Seafood & Market, Shinsei Restaurant, Mesero, Rise, Flower Child, Eatzi's, and City Cafe To Go Bistro, to name a few.
+Jobst lists Odelay, Jose, Lovers Seafood & Market, Shinsei Restaurant, Dea, Mesero, Rise, Flower Child, Eatzi's, and City Cafe To Go Bistro, to name a few.

 Where to play

 "We have very beautiful greenbelts here in Greenway Parks, and two nice parks for playing and relaxing," Jobst says.
-"We are also a short drive, walk, or bike ride to Turtle Creek and Lakeside Park."
+"We are also a short drive, walk, or bike ride to Turtle Creek and Lakeside Park and the landmark Highland Park Village."

 What to see

-"Our proximity to downtown makes visiting the Dallas Museum of Art, Nasher Sculpture Center, Crow Museum of Asian Art, and Perot Museum of Nature and Science very easy," she says.
+"Our proximity to downtown makes visiting the Dallas Museum of Art, Nasher Sculpture Center, Crow Museum of Asian Art, Perot Museum of Nature and Science, and Klyde Warren Park very easy," she says.
 "Also, the Frontiers of Flight Museum at Love Field is minutes away and fun for everyone.
 Children love it!"

 Where to live